EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 example();
 ```

-In this example, the await keyword is used to pause the execution of the example() function until the promise is settled.
-Once the promise is settled, the resolved value "Hello World!" is assigned to the result variable, and the rest of the function continues to execute, logging the result to the console.
+In this example, the `await` keyword is used to pause the execution of the `example()` function until the promise is `settled`.
+Once the promise is `settled`, the resolved value `"Hello World!"` is assigned to the result variable, and the rest of the function continues to execute, logging the result to the console.

 - In case of any error occured in the promise, we can use `try-catch` block to handle the error